GheekyByt3/MAC_Spoofer/README.md

 # MAC_Spoofer

 MAC_Spoofer is a Bash script tool designed to spoof the MAC address of any network interface (wired or wireless).
-Use it to bypass Network Access Control(NAC), enhance privacy, or test networks with ease.
+Use it to bypass Network Access Control(NAC), enhance privacy, and test networks with ease.

 ---